Cho (Han) Hae-joang: Research

-Cho's analysis on the concepts of Ulrich Beck and Judith Butler in the Korean context reinterprets the educational challenges during the Korean social global modernization.
-By integrating the "Risk Society" concept, Cho points out that structural modernization in Korean society introduced concerned educational policies that resulted in deteriorated cultural anxieties.
-While analyzing Butler's perspectives on mourning and violence, Cho points out that Korean modern educational reformations failed to cope with the empirical educational experiences of marginalized groups, exacerbating vicious circles of social alienation of educated individuals.
-Those studies have bridged the social movements based on activists of the 1980s with the contemporary discourse of the 1990s.
-By foregrounding those theoretical perspectives, Cho's work connects socio-political theories with localized educational practices, generating further examinations of the interplay between pedagogy and societal change.
+Cho's analysis of Beck and Butler's concepts in a Korean context reinterprets the educational challenges of Korean social modernization.
+Integrating the "risk society" concept, she notes that the modernization of Korean society introduced educational policies which generated cultural anxiety.
+While analyzing Butler's perspective on mourning and violence, Cho says that Korean educational reforms failed to deal with the educational experiences of marginalized groups, worsening a vicious circle of social alienation.
+These studies combined social movements based on 1980s activists with 1990s discourse.

-Furthermore, Cho has contributed to research and studies of the Korean Wave.
-She asserted the role of the wave is to reshape cultural identities in non-Western societies.
-That is, the wave, a shift away from Western cultural standards, enables alternative forms of subjectivity through shared Asian popular cultures world-widely.
-She analyzed the Korean Wave as a connection between globalization and local cultural practices socio-economically.
-Her studies on both western and Korean cultures sparked further scholars to combine educational theories between the 1980s and the 1990s, even those of the 2000s.
+Cho has contributed to studies of the Korean Wave, saying that the wave helps to reshape cultural identity in non-Western societies; moving away from Western cultural standards, it enables alternative forms of subjectivity in Asian popular culture worldwide.
+She viewed the Korean Wave as a connection between globalization and local cultural socioeconomic practices.
+Cho's studies of Western and Korean cultures encouraged other scholars to combine educational theories of the 1980s, the 1990s, and the 2000s.

-Cho has also contributed to alternative education projects for youth.
-She has sought practical changes since 1999, by establishing the Haja Center (the Seoul Youth Factory for Alternative Culture) in Seoul to help teenagers achieve independence and creative growth in 1999.
-As the founding director of the Haja Center, i.e. the Seoul Youth Job and Work Experience Center, she implemented educational models empirically.
-This center has promoted alternative learning experiences for teenagers, educational models of Korean administrations that have been distinguished hitherto and aims to foster youth's critical and creative engagements in the society.
-The Haja project has promoted a social action to solve problems of youth from perspectives of feminism, cultural studies, and ecological studies in globalizing East Asian context.
+She has also contributed to alternative-education projects for youth.
+Cho has sought practical change since 1999, establishing the Haja Center (the Seoul Youth Factory for Alternative Culture) in Seoul that year to help teenagers attain independence and creative growth.
+As founding director of the center's Seoul Youth Job and Work Experience Center, she implemented educational models.
+The center has promoted alternative learning experiences for teenagers, educational models which aim to foster youth's critical and creative engagements in society.
+The Haja project has promoted social action to solve problems of youth from the perspectives of feminism and cultural and ecological studies in an East Asian context.